PostgREST/postgrest/development.rst

 .. note::

-   If building fails and your system has less than 1GB of memory, try adding a swap file.
+   - If building fails and your system has less than 1GB of memory, try adding a swap file.
+   - `--install-ghc` flag is only needed for the first build and can be omitted in the subsequent builds.

 * Check that the server is installed: :code:`postgrest --help`.